greystate/Greystate-XSLT-Helpers/paginationhelper/README.md

 </xsl:template>
 ```

-*Note: You can take the "customApply" template out of the Pagination Helper file and put it in your main XSLT file to have it survive between updates.
-Just remember to delete it from the Pagination Helper*
+*Note: You can take the "customSort" and/or "customApply" templates out of the Pagination Helper file and put them in your main XSLT file to have them survive between updates.
+Just remember to delete them from the Pagination Helper*

 ## QueryString options